sarmadiali98/ReLico/examples/hardware/smarthome/README.md

 The live ESP32 path is optional for artifact review.
 The recommended reviewer path is the hardware-free replay workflow.

+The committed logs include evidence from the live ESP32-backed execution path.
+For artifact review, this directory also provides a hardware-free replay workflow that feeds controlled sensor values to the same `sensor_data.jsonl` interface consumed by the hardware-adapted LF program.
+The replay path reproduces the scenario-level event and property markers without requiring physical ESP32 hardware.

 The hardware-free replay workflow was tested on both macOS and Ubuntu 24.04.4.
 The live ESP32 workflow, including the physical sensor scenarios, was tested on macOS only.

 ## Recommended reviewer path